ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 scope of the requirement is the server.
 If the requirement describes a behavior performed by the initiator, the scope of the requirement is the client.
-If the requirement describes a behavior performed by both initiator and responder, the scope of the requirement applies to both the server and client.
+If the requirement describes a behavior performed by both initiator and responder, the scope of the requirement is for the client and server.

 The test suites cover normative requirements which describes a behavior performed by the responder.
 For a detailed requirements list and